JuliaLang/julia/doc/manual/strings.rst

 String Basics
 -------------

+String literals are typed in double quotes.
 Here a variable is initialized with a simple string literal:

 .. doctest::